arkyaC/arkyaC.github.io/README.md

 ## Contact

-I am always looking for fellow explorers in the world of quantum many body physics, so please email me at arkya.chatterjee@stonybrook.edu if you are interested in discussing and exploring together.
+I am always looking for fellow explorers in the world of quantum many body physics, so please email me at arkya[dot]chatterjee[at]stonybrook[dot]edu if you are interested in discussing and exploring together.